Designated Donations Program Guidelines 2

 2. (b)Whether or not the achievement of the objectives of the project would be impossible or difficult without an allocation of the said Designated Grant.

-3. (c)Whether or not the plan and method of the project are appropriate for achieving the objectives and the project is expected to yield sufficient results.
+3. (c)Whether or not the plan and method of the project are appropriate for achieving the objectives andthe project is expected to attain sufficient results.

 (6) Notifying the result

-The Designated Donation Proposal Submitter will be notified of the result of the acceptability of the Designated Donation in writing in about two months from the deadline for submitting the final proposal.
+The Designated Donation Proposal Submitter will be notified of the result of the acceptability of the Designated Donation in writing in two to three months from the deadline for submitting the final proposal.

 [Contact Us]